Gothia Innebandy Cup will be played in accordance with all applicable parts on the Swedish Floorball Federation (SIBF) rules.

 Running clock will apply in all matches.
 The last minute in play off matches, game time will be effective.
 If the score difference in a match is 10 goals or more, time will NOT be stopped when scoring or when suspension.

-A team can use maximum 20 players during a match.
-There is no limit for number of players that can be present on the list of players.
+There is no limit to the number of players in each team.
+However, you can only use a maximum of 20 players for each match.
 It’s allowed to use players from the same club in multiple team during tournament, but NOT in the same age class.
 The players have to be listed on all teams’ list of players.
 Please not that players with a dispensation can only play for the team where the dispensation is valid.

 Players with dispensation (both applied and automatic) may only participate in the age category for the dispensation.
-A maximum of 2 over aged player with dispensation can be used per game.
+A maximum of two (2) over aged player with dispensation can be used per game.

 In order to be allowed to play, all teams must submit the official list of the players before their first tournament match.
 Only the specified players may participate.
 Supplementation is not permitted after the first match is played.